Spam Policy and IndustryNewsletters™ Terms of Service

-Our organization will ensure that all portions of the product under our control remain in compliance with Federal Spam Law.
-We will also implement procedures that reduce the chances that newsletters will be improperly stopped by client-side Spam filters.
+IndustryNewsletters™ will ensure that all portions of the product under our control remain in compliance with Federal SPAM Law.
+IndustryNewsletters™ will also implement procedures that reduce the chances that email newsletters will be improperly stopped by client-side SPAM filters.
 As such, the following practices will be implemented:

-- Reply-To: addresses for all newsletters will be set by the Sponsors in the Sponsor Center.
+- Reply-To: addresses for all newsletters will be set by the clients in the client center, commonly referred to as the IndustryNewsletters™ Dashboard.
 The address must be valid and must be checked regularly.

-- An unsubscribe link within each newsletter will allow any Member of any Sponsor to unsubscribe from that newsletter with a single click.
+- An unsubscribe link within each newsletter will allow any Member of any client to unsubscribe from that newsletter with a single click.

-- Each newsletter sent to a Prospect or Referral will contain a watermarked footer with the Sponsor’s address and the words, “In compliance with Federal Law, we disclose that this is a commercial email.”
+- Each email newsletter sent to a Member of a client’s email database will contain a watermarked footer with the client ‘s address and the following words: “In compliance with Federal Law, we disclose that this is a commercial email.”

-The following activities are interpreted as Spam practices and are strictly forbidden by our organization:
+The following activities are interpreted as SPAM practices and are strictly forbidden by IndustryNewsletters™:

-- Ignoring unsubscribe requests sent to the “Reply-To:” address.
+- Ignoring unsubscribe requests sent to the Reply-To: address; and

-Our organization reserves the right to reject and remove any email address from the system if it is in violation of any of the above or if it is suspected of being a blacklist “feeler” address.
-Our organization may also impose a Prospect Opt-In requirement for Sponsors with large lists of Prospects.
+IndustryNewsletters™ reserves the right to reject and remove any email address from the system if it is in violation of any of the above or if it is suspected of being a blacklist “feeler” address.
+IndustryNewsletters™ may also impose a prospect “Opt-In” requirement for clients with large lists of prospects.

-Any Sponsor found to be using our products or services for spamming purposes may, at our discretion, be immediately cut off from the use of all products and services, with no refund of fees that have been paid.
-Our organization warns all of its Sponsors when signing up that if they participate in spamming activities they will be subject to the loss of services and possible legal action.
+Any client found to be using IndustryNewsletters™ products or services for spamming purposes may, at the discretion of IndustryNewsletters™, be immediately cut off from use of all IndustryNewsletters™ products and services, with no refund of fees that have been paid.
+IndustryNewsletters™ warns all of its clients when signing up against participation in disreputable email sending activities.
+If said clients engage in SPAM practices, they will be subject to the loss of IndustryNewsletters™ services and possible legal action.

-Our organization has the right to actively review its Sponsors’ subscriber lists and email for potential Spam.
-If our organization suspects any customers to be spamming, it will issue a warning, and if the activities are serious enough, our organization will take action immediately.
-If our organization has any reason to believe the Sponsor, despite warning being given, threatens to or is continuing to send Spam, then our staff may take action immediately, including, but not limited to, disabling the Sponsor’s account.
+IndustryNewsletters™ has the right to actively review its clients ‘ subscriber lists and email for potential SPAM.
+If IndustryNewsletters™ suspects any clients to be spamming, it will issue a warning.
+If the activities are serious enough, IndustryNewsletters™ will take immediate action.
+If IndustryNewsletters™ has any reason to believe the client, despite warning being given, threatens to or is continuing to send SPAM, then IndustryNewsletters™ may take action immediately, including, but not limited to, disabling the client ‘s account.

-Our organization does not attempt to censor any content or curtail the business of its Sponsors.
-However, Spam activities do not fall within use authorized by our organization and will not be tolerated.
+IndustryNewsletters™ does not attempt to censor any content or curtail the business of its clients.
+However, SPAM activities do not fall within use authorized by IndustryNewsletters™ and will not be tolerated.